Life Events: Working Overseas

 Calculating the Exclusion

-Example: Emily, who worked in Japan for the entirety of 2022, earned $120,000 in foreign income.
-Knowing the maximum FEIE for 2022 was $112,000, Emily calculated that she could exclude $112,000 of her income from U.S. taxation.
+Example: Emily, who worked in Japan for the entirety of 2025, earned $138,000 in foreign earned income.
+Knowing the maximum FEIE for 2025 was $130,000, Emily calculated that she could exclude $130,000 of her income from U.S. taxation.
 The remaining $8,000 was subject to U.S. taxes.
 This calculation helped Emily plan her tax payments accurately and avoid any surprises.

 Claiming Housing Exclusion or Deduction

-In addition to the FEIE, you may also claim a housing exclusion or deduction if you incur housing expenses while working abroad.
-This benefit is designed to offset the costs of living overseas, which can often be higher than in the U.S. The specific amount you can exclude or deduct depends on your location and the expenses incurred.
+In addition to the FEIE, you may also claim a foreign housing exclusion or deduction if you incur qualifying housing expenses while working abroad and meet the FEIE requirements.
+This benefit is designed to help offset the costs of living overseas.

 Example: David, working in London, incurred significant housing expenses.
 To offset these costs, he claimed the housing exclusion on his tax return.
-By calculating his actual housing expenses and comparing them to the IRS limits for his location, David was able to reduce his taxable income further, making his stay in London more affordable.
+By calculating his actual housing expenses and comparing them to the base housing amount and the IRS limits for his location, David was able to reduce his taxable income further, making his stay in London more affordable.

 Tax Treaties and Avoiding Double Taxation